What Christmas gift should you get the runner in your life? Yes, they asked for new running shoes or a fancy GPS watch, but that’s just boring.

 Maybe don’t enter a 100 miler for them if they’ve only just run their first parkrun, but races in strange places are a gift that will get them excited and have something to look forward to until game day.

-For those wanting to go away further, why not book a weekend away somewhere.
+For those wanting to go away further, why not check the COVID restrictions or simply wait for those vaccines to kick in around the globe and book a weekend away somewhere.
 A city break to Rekjavik, Lyon or the Canary Islands could be great at different times of the year (check the local weather first) and as a runner you can really make the most of a short time in a city.

 Check out some of Elizabeth Egan’s city guides, like this one for Valencia.